 - Insecure immigration status and lack of British citizenship often adversely affect the safety and emotional and financial well-being of a child.
 Local authorities must address these issues to comply with their legal duties to assist children in need and act in their best interests. - Early resolution of immigration and citizenship issues can save the local authority a lot of money and other resources.
-Social services support under Section 17 of the Children Act (or equivalent legislation in other parts of the UK)7, is not considered a 'public fund'.
-If a family has 'no recourse to public funds'8 and remains on Section 17 support, this funding comes from local authority budgets rather than central government welfare benefits budgets.
-Resolving immigration issues and supporting transitions to mainstream benefits and/or self-supporting employment may eliminate the need for long-term financial assistance by the local authority and thus save the local authority thousands of pounds9.
+Social services support under Section 22 of the Children (Scotland) Act 1995 (or equivalent legislation in other parts of the UK)7, is not considered a 'public fund'8.
+If a family has 'no recourse to public funds' and remains on Section 22 support, this funding comes from local authority budgets rather than central government welfare benefits budgets.
+Similarly, formerly looked after children who enter their adulthood with precarious status, or no status, receive support from local authorities under section 29 Children (Scotland) Act 1995.
+Resolving immigration issues and supporting transitions to mainstream benefits and/ or self-supporting employment may eliminate the need for long-term financial assistance by the local authority and thus save the local authority thousands of pounds.9

-^{7.} This briefing focuses on the Children Act (England) 1989.
-There are similar provisions in other regions of the UK: Section 22(3) of the Children Act 1995 (Scotland); Part IV (Articles 17-18) of The Children Order (Northern Ireland) 1995; and Parts 3 and 4 of The Social Services and Well-being (Wales) Act 2014.
+See, for instance, Section 17 of the Children Act (England) 1989, Part IV (Articles 17-18) of The Children Order (Northern Ireland) 1995; and Parts 3 and 4 of The Social Services and Well-being (Wales) Act 2014.